micro-manager/micro-manager.github.io/_pages/Omicron.md

     \[ %\])
 -   Reset

-{% include Note text="Laser emission will be automatically shut off at µ-Manager start up.
+{% include notice icon="info" content="Laser emission will be automatically shut off at µ-Manager start up.
 Laser emission can be turned back on as desired by the “Laser Operation Select” property." %}

-{% include Note text="Laser properties show the values of the last polling, simply click the “Refresh” button of the device/property browser to get the actual values.
+{% include notice icon="info" content="Laser properties show the values of the last polling, simply click the “Refresh” button of the device/property browser to get the actual values.
 Adhoc communication of the laser is automatically disabled at µ-Manager start up." %}

-{% include Note text="Laser emission will automatically shut off when µ-manager is shut down." %}
+{% include notice icon="info" content="Laser emission will automatically shut off when µ-manager is shut down." %}

 Below you can see a screenshot of an Omicron “…xX”-Laser Series module controlled via the device/property browser: